The Group's Mission is to grow a high quality global publishing business delivering high value to its contributors, readers and shareholders.

 • Focus on targeted initiatives to create an environment that nurtures talent, stimulates creativity and collaboration, is respectful of difference and supports wellbeing.

-Continuing focus on employee engagement and development initiatives, including:
+Continuing focus on employee engagement, well-being and development initiatives, including:

 −− Ongoing Employee Voice Meetings, listening to each of our employees’ views;

-−− Introduction of mentoring scheme for early and mid-career employees;
+−− Ongoing provision of mentoring scheme for early and mid-career employees;

-−− Formation of Diversity and Inclusion Networks that complement and inform the activities of our Diversity and Inclusion Working Group; and
+−− Expansion and alignment across international offices of Diversity and Inclusion Employee Networks which complement and inform the activities of our Diversity and Inclusion Working Groups;

 • Maximise our use of sustainable resources while seeking to reduce carbon emissions.